 Electric Conversion Kits

-In 2016 we say the best electric vehicle battery technology in world history.
+In 2016 we saw the best electric vehicle battery technology in world history.

-I have waited over fifty years to see this time.
+Electric Vehicle Concepts waited over fifty years to see these times.

 There are many design options when it comes to a new electric conversion or electric custom build.
 As technology changes there are new components you may want to use in your new build.
 In building a gas hot rod or custom you may want to use more modern drive train components from another car in some cases.
 This is true now in the EV world.
 As we have better batteries, motors and DC controller (AC, inverters) now.
 There is a great source of used components from the major manufactures electric vehicles.